 - Further information

-In the event that the UK leaves the EU without a deal, from 11pm GMT on 29 March 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020), many UK businesses will need to apply the same processes to EU trade that apply when trading with the rest of the world.
+In the event that the UK leaves the EU without a deal, from 11pm GMT on 29 March 2019 (may also apply to new exit date on 31 December 2020), many UK businesses will need to apply the same processes to EU trade that apply when trading with the rest of the world.

 If you trade goods with the rest of the world as well as the EU, and you already use, or you’re authorised to use the customs procedures you need, you do not need to take any of the actions set out here.